 One of the highlights from my big day was being surprised by a birthday paleo breakfast by Dave!
 When dairy, grains, and sugar do terrible things to my brain, a giant birthday cake is off the cards and I was more than happy with its substitute.
 I couldn’t stop giggling about it all day!

 One thing that’s been so wonderful about moving to the U.K.?
 Having access to subscription boxes for the first time ever!
 And apparently my family could sense how much I’d love them, as so many of my gifts revolved around receiving regular surprises over the coming months.
 Dave treated me to a self-care subscription box that comes packed full of candles, crystals, cosy socks, and surprise treats after I told him it was going to be a huge focus of mine after moving to Bristol.
 My sister gifted me a subscription to a travel book club that sends me a surprise travel book in the mail every month.
 I can’t wait to see if they send me my own!
-And my parents opted to sign me up for a Mani and Lola subscription box, where I’ll receive 5-8 high-end polishes each month.
+And my parents opted to sign me up for a nail polish subscription box, where I’ll receive 5-8 high-end polishes each month.
 I find painting my nails to be calming and therapeutic, so this was the perfect surprise for me!

 For my birthday meal, Dave took me out for dinner at Paco Tapas.
 This Michelin-starred Spanish restaurant has been on my hitlist for Bristol for a while, as it manages to be affordable, unpretentious, and with a menu full of incredible eats.
 As someone who has spent four months living in Spain, let me tell you: it was so good.
 The boquerones, in particular, were out of this world, and I’m totally planning to return next month to get five plates of them.